California Limited Power of Attorney Form

-The California Limited (Special) Power of Attorney is a three (3) page legal document that is used when a party known as the principal wants to grant decision making powers to an agent (“Attorney-in-Fact”) in a limited capacity.
-Without specifying exactly what the agent can and can’t do, the decision making powers granted to an agent may be more expansive than the principal initially thought.
-This is why many people choose to use a limited (special) POA over a more general POA.
-The limited POA does not remain active in the event the principal becomes incapacitated.
+A California limited power of attorney is a three (3) page legal document that is used when a party known as the principal wants to grant decision-making powers to an agent (“attorney-in-fact”) in a limited capacity.
+Without specifying exactly what the agent can and can’t do, the decision-making powers granted to an agent may be more expansive than the principal initially thought.
+This is why many people choose to use a limited power of attorney, instead of a general form.

-Signing Requirements (§ 4121): Must be witnessed by two (2) witnesses or acknowledged before a Notary Public.
+Signing Requirements (§ 4121(c)): Must be witnessed by two (2) witnesses or acknowledged before a Notary Public.